A World for Julius (novel)

 A World for Julius (original title: Un Mundo para Julius, 1970), is the first novel published by the Peruvian writer Alfredo Bryce.
 In this postmodern novel, Bryce incisively charts the decline of an influential, centuries-old aristocratic family faced with the invasion of foreign capital in the 1950s.

 The protagonist, Julius, is the youngest child of a wealthy Peruvian family.
 He studied at Inmaculado Corazón school and Markham College.

+Reception

+The novel was received well by the review on New York Times.

+Film adaptation

 The novel was adapted into an internationally co-produced film of the same name written and directed by Rossana Díaz Costa.